 Summer is just around the corner.
 In Santa Fe, that means things get active and it’s a time to enjoy all sorts of events and festivals.
 The weather is great and usually provides beautiful sunny days.
 Santa Fe has events and festivals throughout the year, but when summer arrives, the calendar fills quickly.
 Expect to see events and activities in the arts, food and wine, music, and more.
 Here are two favorites.
-Come enjoy the Santa Fe Opera and Art Walks in Santa Fe, NM.
+Come enjoy the Opera and Art walks, festivals, and markets in Santa Fe, NM.

-Santa Fe is synomous with art.
-In fact, it’s well known as a Mecca of the art world.
+In addition to opera, Santa Fe is well-known for all things art.
+In fact, it’s commonly referred to as a mecca of the art world.
 Did you know that more art is sold here than in any other city except Paris or New York?
 Santa Fe, with its Old World charm, is the perfect place to immerse yourself in art.

 The Art Walk is a popular way for art admirers to absorb the countless creative pieces shown in Santa Fe’s 250 plus galleries.
 Clustered in three distinct areas that are in close proximity with each other (Canyon Road, Santa Fe Railyard and Downtown Santa Fe), you can take your time as you look and admire the plethora of art.